y-scope/spider/docs/quick-start.md

 * Set up a Spider cluster
 * Run the client

+The example source code for this guide is in `examples/quick-start`.

-> [!NOTE]
+> [!NOTE] In the rest of this guide:
-> Each code example below is prefixed with a suggested file path that we then use when compiling.
-> If you choose different file paths, ensure you update the compilation commands to match.
+> 1. we specify source file paths relative to `examples/quick-start`.
+> 2. all CMake commands should be run from inside `examples/quick-start`.

 # Requirements